Welcome to the world’s most comprehensive list of gifts for travelers.

 So do the traveler in your life a favor.
 Get them this mini surge protector, and help them avoid having to learn the hard way.

-This is a good travel gift for digital nomads who regularly carry around expensive equipment with them—especially if they spend time smooshed inside packed buses or metros (where theft is common).
+Anti-theft travel bags are great travel gifts for digital nomads who regularly carry around expensive equipment with them—especially if they spend time smooshed inside packed buses or metros (where theft is common).

 This model comes with tons of cool technology to stop thieves in their tracks—hidden zippers and pockets, cut-proof material, and even a built-in USB charging port.

 However, the bag does come with some downsides—many complain it can be a pain to open and close (it’s built to keep out thieves, after all!).